nerissa29/reading-notes/class3-02.md

 #### ls -l

-The **ls -l** includes long lists, the *d* in *drwxr-xr-x* indicates that the file is a *directory*, if *-* then it is a normal file.
+The **ls -l** includes long lists, and the *d* in *drwxr-xr-x* indicates that the file is a *directory*; if *-*, it is a normal file.
 The next 9 characters indicates the permissions for that file/directory.
-The next field indicates the number blocks, while the next one indicates the owner, and then "the group the file or directory belongs to[^2]".
-The *4096* is the file size, then the date and time it was modified/created, and then the filename/directory name.
+The next field indicates the number of blocks, the next one indicates the owner, and then "the group the file or directory belongs to[^2]".
+The *4096* is the file size, the next is the date and time it was modified/created, and then the filename/directory name.

 <img width="529" alt="image" src="https://user-images.githubusercontent.com/113204667/207971621-4fbee4ad-577b-485d-8829-d3add3af5632.png">

 #### ls /etc

-The command **ls /etc** lists the directories' contents (not including the directory name, but just the contents).
+The command **ls /etc** lists the directories' contents (not including the directory name, but the contents).

 #### ls -l /etc

-The command **ls -l /etc** includes a long listing of the directories' contents.
+The command **ls -l /etc** includes a long listing of the directories contents.

-#### Paths: Absolute and Realtive
+#### Paths: Absolute and Relative

 The *path* lets you get to a specific directory or file[^2].
 Two types of paths are **absolute** and **relative**.
 The **/** indicates the root directory.